CamCove-Crichton/Champs-Game/README.md

 - Would like to finesse styling with the h3 headings in the question area div across all forms of media queries for a better responsive design
 - Need to find the bug that is displaying the 'Correct Answer' message after you win the game and close the 'Winner' message after you click the 'OK' button on the 'Winner' message
 - Need to fix the bug when the 'Select Level' message appears, it is not responding to clicks or keydown events (As a work around I had to use the location reload method to reload the page to start the game again)
+- In Mozilla Firefox, when the player gets an answer right or wrong and the modal appears, although the input is disabled, the focus remains on the input and does not listen for the keydown with the modal on the screen

 ## Credits